 Wondering how to care for your tulips, daffodils, hyacinths and other fall-planted bulbs?
 Here are answers to some common questions that we receive from our customers.
 If your question isn't addressed below, please send us an email or give us a call at: 855-534-2733.

-When should I plant my fall bulbs?
+When should I plant my bulbs?

-How should my fall bulbs be planted?
+How should I plant my fall bulbs?

-Flower bulbs look best when planted in groups of 3, 5, 7 or more.
+Spring-blooming flower bulbs look best planted in groups of 5, 10 or 25 bulbs.
 Informal, irregular clusters have a more natural look than straight rows.
-You’ll find our planting videos and other information HERE.
+You’ll find planting videos and other helpful information HERE.